ministryofjustice/dso-infra-azure-tags/README.md

 ./aztagscli-helper . -a --changetypes all
 ```

+## skiptags

+The CLI option `--skiptags source_code` should always be used when applying tag changes.
+This will prevent overriding tags which have been applied via Terraform.
+The "source_code" tag should be present on all Terraform-managed resources.

 ## Azure DSO tags

 The majority of resources are not in terraform so this repo is used to apply tag